 Whether it’s to check email on your mobile phone in between meetings or to update the company website while you’re on the train, a mobile internet connection can help you keep in touch and work efficiently.

 Having a mobile internet connection makes it easier to work when you’re on the move.
 For instance:

 As the world becomes more connected, mobile internet access is spreading rapidly.
-The emergence of advanced smart phones and tablet computers means it’s becoming less of a luxury and more essential to work effectively.
+The emergence of advanced smart phones and tablet computers means it’s becoming an essential to work effectively.

 Mobile broadband uses a mobile phone network to connect to the internet.
 Most mobile broadband relies on a 3G mobile network to provide reasonably fasted connection speeds.

-However, the next generation of mobile connection – 4G broadband – is beginning to emerge.
+However, the next generation of mobile connection – 4G broadband – is spreading rapidly.
 Its speeds can be much faster than even the average home broadband connection.
-As coverage grows, 4G is likely to become a popular option for internet access.
+As coverage grows, 4G will become a popular option for internet access.

 Most mobile phones can connect to the internet and will allow you to check email and browse the web on your handset.